Bfas237/E-Shop-Scrapper-PRO/README.md

 ### Installation via Release

 1. Go to the [Releases](https://github.com/bfas237/e-shop-scrapper-pro/releases) page of the GitHub repository.
-2. Download the latest release package (`e-shop-scrapper-pro-v1.0.zip`).
+2. Download the latest release package (`e-shop-scrapper-pro.zip`).
 3. Extract the contents of the ZIP file to your desired location.
 4. Open a command prompt or terminal and navigate to the extracted directory.
 5. Run the following command to install the required dependencies: